Group Interviews: A Full Guide (Purpose, Tips & Examples)

 • Don’t wear flip flops (even if the company has a super casual dress code)

-• Keep jewellery to a minimum
+• Keep jewelry to a minimum

 • Be conservative in your hairstyle